 Now, run the mongodump command from the bin directory.
 Here, we are not giving any argument so the backup of the whole database will be taken in the same bin directory.

 Now, run the mongodump command from the bin directory.
 Here, the argument –out specifies the directory in which the data backup will be maintained.
-In our case we are giving the Backup folder in the Desktop, which we have created earlier.
+In our case we are giving the Backup folder that we had earlier created in the Desktop.

 mongodump --out C:\Users\pc\Desktop\Backup